UUFBR CUUPs (Covenant of Unitarian Universalist Pagans)

 Monday, April 15, 2024 at 7 PM CANCELLED

 “”Drumming is the simplest thing that we can do to bring us together,” said Babatunde Olatunji.
 You are warmly invited to join us in energy of a rhythmic beat and meditative motion at the UUFBR labyrinth at sunset and under the light of moon (weather permitting).
-We are joined by the South Florida Drum Circles, so feel free to bring hand drums and other percussion instruments of choice.
 We will have a brief opening ritual, where the Pagan Study Group will call the quarters.
 Then, have fun!
 The drums and the drummers vary in size, type and sound, yet their music merges into one magical combination of unity

 There is no ceremony to walking the labyrinth.
 People dance and twirl on the labyrinth path, clap hands, sing and chant.
 Simply center yourself as you journey to the center of the labyrinth.
 Start moving along the path toward the center, one after another with space in between each to allow for time at the fire pit.
 You pace yourself on the path in safe, open space for personal exploration.